 - Statutory Accounting Principles (E) Working Group and Emerging Accounting Issues (E) Working Group (Accounting Practices and Procedures Manual).
 Review and provide comments on statutory accounting issues being considered under Statement of Statutory Accounting Principles (SSAP) No.—65 Property and Casualty Contracts.

 - Capital Adequacy (E) Task Force (property/casualty RBC report).

 - Financial Analysis Handbook (E) Working Group (property/casualty actuarial sections of the Financial Analysis Handbook).

 - Financial Examiners Handbook (E) Technical Group (property/casualty actuarial sections of the Financial Condition Examiners Handbook).

-- Operational Efficiencies (EX) Working Group (property/casualty actuarial sections of the Product Filing Examiners Handbook).
+- Operational Efficiencies (EX) Working Group (property/casualty actuarial sections of the Product Filing Review Handbook).